brunexgeek/smbios-parser/README.md

 # smbios-parser

-Small C++ library to parse SMBIOS information
+Small C99 and C++98 library to parse SMBIOS information.